Patent2net/P2N-v3/doc/setup.rst

 ************
 Installation
 ************
-- Install docker desktop
+#.
+Install docker desktop
-- download the docker-install branch (https://github.com/Patent2net/P2N-v3/tree/docker_install)
+#. download the docker-install branch (https://github.com/Patent2net/P2N-v3/tree/docker_install)
-- Use the Install_P2N.bat and enjoy P2N via docker image
+#.
+Use the Install_P2N.bat and enjoy P2N via docker image
-- See Install.bat in the elatickibana directory for the full architecture (BETA)
+#.
+See Install.bat in the elatickibana directory for the full architecture (BETA) with elastic search and Kibana

 *****
 Usage